liangcheng-yu/hyperlight/README.md

   <h1>Hyperlight</h1>
   <img src="docs/assets/hl-tentative-logo.png" width="150px" />
   <p>
-    <strong>Hyperlight is a lightweight Virtual Machine Manager that can be hosted in an application.
-Its purpose is to enable applications to safely run untrusted code within <i>micro virtual machines</i> with very low latency/overhead.
+    <strong>Hyperlight is a lightweight Virtual Machine Manager (VMM) designed to be embedded within applications.
+It enables safe execution of untrusted code within <i>micro virtual machines</i> with very low latency and minimal overhead.
     </strong>
   </p>
 </div>

-> WARNING: There is no support for this project.
-Hyperlight is a nascent project with a potentially unstable API.
-Support is provided on a best-effort basis by its developers.
+> Note: Hyperlight is a nascent project with an evolving API and no guaranteed support.
+Assistance is provided on a best-effort basis by the developers.

 ---

 ## Overview

-Hyperlight is an SDK for creating _micro virtual machines_ (VMs) known as _sandboxes_ intended for executing untrusted code by leveraging the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/#windows-hypervisor-platform) on Windows and Hyper-V (mshv) or [KVM](https://linux-kvm.org/page/Main_Page) on Linux.
+Hyperlight is a library for creating _micro virtual machines_  — or _sandboxes_ — specifically optimized for securely running untrusted code with minimal impact.
+It supports both Windows and Linux, utilizing [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/#windows-hypervisor-platform) on Windows, and either Microsoft Hypervisor (mshv) or [KVM](https://linux-kvm.org/page/Main_Page) on Linux.

-These VMs have no kernel or operating system, the guest that runs inside these VMs needs to be built for specifically for hyperlight using the hyperlight guest library.
+These micro VMs operate without a kernel or operating system, keeping overhead low.
+Instead, guests are built specifically for Hyperlight using the Hyperlight Guest library, which provides a controlled set of APIs that facilitate interaction between host and guest:

-The APIs available to such a guest is limited to those provided by this Hyperlight guest library, this includes the ability for the host to call functions implemented and exposed by the guest (know as _guest functions_ ) and for the guest to call functions implemented and exposed by the host (known as _host functions_.).
+- The host can call functions implemented and exposed by the guest (known as _guest functions_).
+- Once running, the guest can call functions implemented and exposed by the host (known as _host functions_).

-By default there are no _host functions_ to the guest other than a `HostPrint` function which allows guest code to print stings using `printf`, the default host implementation of this function either displays these strings on the host console or writes them to stdout.
-The host can then choose to expose  _host functions_ to the guest if it chooses.
+By default, Hyperlight restricts guest access to a minimal API.
+The only _host function_ available by default allows the guest to print messages, which are displayed on the host console or redirected to stdout, as configured.
+Hosts can choose to expose additional host functions, expanding the guest’s capabilities as needed.

-Below is an example of how Hyperlight host Rust library can be used to run a simple guest application:
+Below is an example demonstrating the use of the Hyperlight host library in Rust to execute a simple guest application and am example of a simple guest application using the Hyperlight guest library in also written in Rust.

 ### Host